aws-samples/aws-panorama-samples/README.md

 ## Introduction

-> AWS Panorama is a machine learning appliance and SDK, which enables you to add computer vision (CV) to your on-premises cameras or on new Panorama enabled cameras.
+> AWS Panorama is a machine learning appliance and SDK, which enables you to add computer vision (CV) to your on-premises cameras or on new AWS Panorama enabled cameras.
 AWS Panorama gives you the ability to make real-time decisions to improve your operations, by giving you compute power at the edge.

 ### About Test Utility